Aminatou05/SBA319-MongoDB-Application/README.md

 # My SBA319-MongoDB-Application
 ## Description
 This is a RESTful API server application using Node.js, Express, and MongoDB.
-It provides CRUD operations for managing three different data collections within the database (such as users, candies, and cookie).
+It provides CRUD operations for managing three different data collections within the database (such as users, candies, and cookies).
 # Candy API
 This API allows users to interact with a database of candies.
 Users can create, read, update, and delete candy entries.
 ## Routes